Microcontroller-CMake-Templates/NXP_MKL25Z_SDK/README.md

 # NXP_MKL25Z_SDK
-CMSIS SDK for the NXP_MKL25Z series mcu
+CMSIS and device headers from the original SDK package